Yorkshire Lancashire & Cheshire BT Club Rules

 13. AMENDMENTS TO RULES

-The Rules of the Club may not be altered except at a General Meeting, the Agenda for which contains specific proposals to amend the rules.
+The Rules of the Club may not be altered except at a General Meeting, the notice for which contains specific proposals to amend the rules.
 Any proposed alterations to the Rules may not be brought into effect until the Kennel Club has been advised and approved the alterations.
 New Rules or amendments introduced specifically to meet Kennel Club requirements shall be adopted immediately and be included in the Society's Constitution with effect from the Society's Annual Meeting.
+The committee shall have the power to deal with any questions not provided by the rules.

 14. ANNUAL RETURNS TO THE KENNEL CLUB

-The Officers acknowledge that during the month of January each year Maintenance of Title fee will be forwarded to the Kennel Club by the Secretary for continuance of Registration and that by 31st July each year other Returns as stipulated in Kennel Club Regulations for the Registration and Maintenance of Title of Registered Societies, Branches of Registered Societies and Breed Councils be forwarded to the Kennel Club.
-With the Annual Returns, a list of members and addresses and, if so requested, make an up to date list of members available for inspection by The Kennel Club and members of the Club.
-Officers acknowledge their duty to inform the Kennel Club of the month in which the Club's Annual General Meeting is held and to notify the Kennel Club of any changes of Secretary of the Club which may occur during the course of the year.
-A2, A3, B
+The Officers acknowledge that during the month of January each year, the Maintenance of Title fee will be forwarded to the Kennel Club by the Secretary for continuance of Registration and that by 31st July each year, other returns stipulated in the Kennel Club Regulations for the Registration and Maintenance of the Title of Societies and Breed Councils and the affiliation of Agricultural Societies and Municipal Authorities shall be forwarded to the Kennel Club.
+The’ Officers also acknowledge their duty to inform the Kennel Club of any changes of Secretary of the Society which may occur during the course of the year.

-The Kennel Club shall be the final court of appeal in all matters of dispute.
+The Kennel Club is the final authority for interpreting the rules of the Society in all cases relative Canine or Society matters .
 The Club shall not join any Federation of Societies or Club's (except Kennel Club permission granted on 21st February 1986 to join the National Federation of Working Terrier Clubs).

 16. HONORARY MEMBERS